ictinnovations/ictagent/doc/user_guide_extension.md

 Features
 --------
 - An Embedded Web Phone.
-- It is OS Portable, we just need a browser.
+- It is Operating System Independent, we just need a browser.
 - Click 2 Call
 - Agent can access contents, contacts and communications from a single application(browser).
+- It will make agent performance much better.
 - It can harvest contacts from random pages / websites/ web applications.
 - CRM Integration
 - Inbound and Outbound Calls